deepglint/unicom/README.md

 This repository focuses on building foundational visual models for large multimodal language models using large-scale datasets such as LAION400M and COYO700M.
 We employ sample-to-cluster contrastive learning to optimize performance.
 Our models are primarily used for multimodal visual large language models, such as LLaVA.

 We adopted the official [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT) and the official training dataset [LLaVA-NeXT-Data](https://huggingface.co/datasets/lmms-lab/LLaVA-NeXT-Data) for evaluating the foundational visual models.
+The language model is Qwen2.5-7B.

 | Vision Tower                                                                                  | RoPE2D | ChartQA   | DocVQA    | InfoVQA   | OCRBench   | MMMU      |